-The railroad conductor associate degree program, though rarely available, is the most advanced degree program offered in this field.
+A railroad conductor associate's degree program, though rarely available, is the most advanced degree program offered in this field.
 This 2-year program can be found at a few community colleges and technical/vocational schools.

-Students in a railroad conductor associate degree program learn about railroad conducting as it pertains to both freight and passenger trains.
-This includes career-oriented training in personnel management, fare collection, weight distribution management, locomotive technology use and traffic monitoring.
+This program includes career-oriented training in personnel management, fare collection, weight distribution management, locomotive technology use and traffic monitoring.
 Students also take a few general courses in business office technology, composition and logic.
 Most programs include opportunities for hands-on field experience.

 - Introductory railroad conductor service

 - Railroad conductor mechanical operations